IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 If you want to adapt this lab to your own context, you will need to install and configure (or replace) the declarative management scripts used to write this document.

-On the network side, we use the `switch-conf.py` Python script, which reads a YAML declaration file to configure Open vSwitch tap port interfaces on the hypervisor.
+On the network side, you use the `switch-conf.py` Python script, which reads a YAML declaration file to configure Open vSwitch tap port interfaces on the hypervisor.

-On the virtual machine side, we also use the `lab-startup.py` Python script, which reads another YAML declaration file to set the virtual machine properties such as its network configuration.
+On the virtual machine side, you also use the `lab-startup.py` Python script, which reads another YAML declaration file to set the virtual machine properties such as its network configuration.

 All these tools are hosted at this address: https://gitlab.inetdoc.net/labs/startup-scripts